The Shadow: 1980s

-Dave Stevens' nostalgic comics series Rocketeer contains a great number of pop culture references to the 1930s.
+Dave Stevens' nostalgic comics series The Rocketeer contains a number of pop culture references to the 1930s.
 Various characters from the Shadow pulps make appearances in the storyline published in the Rocketeer Adventure Magazine, including The Shadow's famous alter ego Lamont Cranston.
 Two issues were published by Comico in 1988 and 1989, but the third and final installment did not appear until years later, finally appearing in 1995 from Dark Horse Comics.
 All three issues were then collected by Dark Horse into a slick trade paperback titled The Rocketeer: Cliff's New York Adventure (ISBN 1-56971-092-9).

-In 1989, DC released a hardcover graphic novel reprinting five issues (#1–4 and 6 by Dennis O'Neil and Michael Kaluta) of their 1970s series as The Private Files of The Shadow.
+In 1989, DC released a hardcover graphic collection reprinting five issues (#1–4 and 6 by Dennis O'Neil and Michael Kaluta) of their 1970s series as The Private Files of The Shadow.
 The volume also featured "In the Toils of Wing Fat", a new Shadow adventure drawn by Kaluta.

+1990s

 From 1989 to 1992, DC published a new Shadow comic book series, The Shadow Strikes!, written by Gerard Jones and Eduardo Barreto.
 This series was set in the 1930s and returned The Shadow to his pulp origins.
 During its run, it featured The Shadow's first-ever team-up with Doc Savage, another popular hero of the pulp magazine era.
 The two characters appeared together in a four-issue story that crossed back and forth between each character's DC comic book series.
 The Shadow Strikes often led The Shadow into encounters with well-known celebrities of the 1930s, such as Albert Einstein, Amelia Earhart, Charles Lindbergh, union organizer John L. Lewis, and Chicago gangsters Frank Nitti and Jake Guzik.
 In issue #7, The Shadow meets a radio announcer named Grover Mills, a character based on the young Orson Welles, who has been impersonating The Shadow on the radio.
 The character's name is taken from Grover's Mill, New Jersey, the name of the small town where the Martians land in Welles's 1938 radio broadcast of The War of the Worlds.
 When Shadow rights holder Condé Nast increased its licensing fee, DC concluded the series after 31 issues and one Annual; it became the longest-running Shadow comic book series since Street & Smith's original 1940s series.